SS Dekabrist: History

 During World War I, Anadyr again served in the Imperial Russian Navy.
 In March 1918, pro-Soviet crewmen took over the ship on behalf of the Bolshevik government.
 In 1920, she served as a merchant ship with Transbalt.
 In 1921, she was again employed as a warship against the Whites.

 1n 1922 she returned to merchant service as Dekabrist, operating from Vladivostok.

 In 1940 Dekabrist was used briefly as transport for Polish POWs from Vladivostok to Magadan en route to forced labour at the Kolyma gold mines in Siberia.

 In December 1941, Dekabrist was employed on the Kola Run, the Allied supply route through the Norwegian Sea to the USSR's Arctic ports.

 Dekabrist sailed in one east-bound convoy, PQ 6, in December 1941, returning with other empty Allied merchant ships in west-bound convoy QP 5 in January 1942.

 Fate

 In November 1942, Dekabrist took part in Operation FB, an attempt to run several independent-sailing merchant ships under cover of the Arctic night.

 Dekabrist sailed on 3 November, but was spotted and attacked by German aircraft.
 She was hit by a bomb which tore a hole in her bow.
 Despite efforts to save her, Dekabrist was abandoned at midnight on 5 November, and sank the following day.

-Dekabrist's crew of 80 were able to abandon ship in four lifeboats; of these only one reached land, the inhospitable Hope Island, and of that boat's 20 crew-members, only three survived.
+Dekabrist's crew of 80 were able to abandon ship in four lifeboats; of these only one reached land, the inhospitable Hopen Island, and of that boat's 20 crew-members, only three survived.
 These were picked up by a German vessel in October 1943, 11 months after the sinking.